 Louise is responsible for overall direction of the CFO’s communications and marketing, including news releases, print newsletters, brochures, e-newsletters, the annual report, CFO/RSP/Arts/Joplin websites, social media sites, affiliate marketing assistance, radio and video projects.

 Louise previously worked as the Director of Public Information for the City of Springfield and in a variety of reporting and editing positions at the News-Leader in Springfield.
 A native of Detroit, Louise holds a degree in journalism from Michigan State University and has certification from the Weldon Cooper Center for Public Service at the University of Virginia.

 David graduated from the University of Arkansas in 1980 with a BA in Journalism.
 He worked in television news and advertising sales in Fayetteville, AR and Springfield, MO 1978-1990.

 David is currently president of Taylor Communications, Inc. and has served in this role since 1991.

-Bruce Nasby, NGO Global
+Bruce Nasby, Global Advisory Associates

 Bruce is a graduate from the University of Arizona and served in the United States Navy.
 As Executive Vice President for Enactus (formerly known as SIFE) from 1998 through 2013, Bruce was responsible for launching and building the organization’s international operation in 27 countries.